-Also getting national historic designation for the Garden was to be worked on. $684 was spent during the year by the Friends on survey work for this.
+Getting national historic designation for the Garden was worked on. $684 was spent during the year by the Friends on survey work for the application.
 The Friends formed a committee for this chaired by Rick Bartholomew with Martha Hellander contributing.
 The committee came up with a set of proposed motions for the Friends Board to consider.
 Park Board Commissioner Patricia Baker agreed to help.
 By July the committee issued a report to the Board outlining the steps and estimated costs.
 [PDF Of Report]

-Cary George noted in the Summer issue of The Fringed Gentian™ that Birders have been making hurried, exciting visits to the Garden since May 21 when an unusual Wormeating Warbler (Helmitheros vermivorus) was spotted on the west woodland trail near "Station 13."
+Cary George noted in the summer issue of The Fringed Gentian™ (Vol. 42 No.2) that Birders have been making hurried, exciting visits to the Garden since May 21 when an unusual Wormeating Warbler (Helmitheros vermivorus) was spotted on the west woodland trail near "Station 13."
 This sighting was included in the "Rare Bird Alert" message.
 Illegal plant harvesting in the Garden was also a problem.

 Wax Trillium and Painted Trillium were noted on the 1993 planting list also - it is not known if this is a repeat listing or if he planted them two years in succession.

-It was brought up by several members of the Friends that some of these are not native to Minnesota and should not have been planted, but Mary Maguire Lerman, Park Board Horticulturist, stated that while the guideline is to keep to Minnesota plants, they also want to maintain some of the plants that Eloise Butler and Martha Crone had introduced that are popular with Garden visitors.
+It was noted by several members of the Friends that some of these are not native to Minnesota and should not have been planted as that was contrary to the Friends Garden Maintenance proposals of 1980, but Mary Maguire Lerman, Park Board Horticulturist, stated that while the guideline is to keep to Minnesota plants, they also want to maintain some of the plants that Eloise Butler and Martha Crone had introduced that are popular with Garden visitors.

-The Friends held a Board Meeting on July 21st at Brookview Community Center and a birthday celebration for Eloise Butler on her birthday of Aug.
-3, from 2 to 6 PM at the Crone Shelte
+The Friends held a Board Meeting on July 21st at Brookview Community Center and then had a birthday celebration for Eloise Butler on her birthday of Aug.
+3, from 2 to 6 PM at the Crone Shelter.

-A memorial received for Dr. Daniel Nordquist was going to be used to erect a water fountain in the Upland Garden replacing a plain spigot.
+Memorials of $3,800 received for Dr. Daniel T. Nordquist were going to be used to erect a water fountain in the Upland Garden replacing a plain spigot.
+He was a researcher at the University of Minnesota and died at age 34 on December 11, 1993.
 It will be of Lannon Limestone to match the other Garden fountains.
 Daniel’s brother Tim was building a microscope for the Shelter use.
 Daniel’s mother Joan Nordquist had already authorized funds for a wood bookcase for the Shelter.